Upleatham

-Upleatham is a village in the unitary authority of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.
+Upleatham is a village in the civil parish of Guisborough, in the unitary authority area of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.
 The village was mentioned in the Domesday Book and the name derives from Old English and Old Norse as Upper Slope, in that it was further up the hill than Kirkleatham.

+On 1 April 1974 the parish was abolished and merged with Guisborough.